-♦ Independent units (OCS 3.2)) are only released in conjunction with a Tank Army HQ that is also exiting the box.
+- ♦ Independent units (OCS 3.2f) are only released in conjunction with a Tank Army HQ that is also exiting the box.
 Up to 5 RE may be released along with each such HQ.
-Note:

-- Players will find it helpful to cycle Tank Army HQs in and out of the RVGK to release these units. - ♦ All Truck and Track MA units may receive "free fuel" in the phase they are released (using the "Single Unit Method" in OCS 12.5c). - ♦ Units may not enter and exit the RVGK on the same turn.
+Note: Players will find it helpful to cycle Tank Army HQs in and out of the RVGK to release these units. - All Truck and Track MA units are fueled for free per the Single Unit Method (OCS 12.5c para C) in the phase they are released. - ♦ Units may not enter and exit the RVGK on the same turn.

-Released units are free to move as desired (even to the other RVGK area).
+Released units are free to move as desired.